Stiftelsen-Hulen/hulen_frontend/README.md

 })
 ```

-You can also style Material UI component through the sx attribute.
+You can also style Material UI component through the `sx` attribute.
 This is the recommended way when using MUI.
-You still can use the style prop in rare circumstances, see: https://stackoverflow.com/questions/72527461/when-should-i-use-style-instead-of-sx-prop-in-material-ui
+You still can use the `style` prop in rare circumstances, see: https://stackoverflow.com/questions/72527461/when-should-i-use-style-instead-of-sx-prop-in-material-ui

 This takes an object with the styles as an argument:
-`<MenuItem sx={{color:hulen_black}}/>`
+`<MenuItem sx={{color:hulen_black}} />`

 For other React components, like Next.js components or those you make yourself, use the style attribute like normal, or stylesheets.
 Try to keep things consistent though.
 Don't write inline css in one place, and use a style sheet for another.
 Here we're using inline styling.